vrabbi/lab-carvel-bundles/workshop/content/exercises/20-registry-credentials.md

 relocated image bundle that the image registry host, username and password were supplied as data values when running ``ytt`` in this latest deployment.
-You would also have seen in the comparison when reviewing the changes the pull secret being added, along with deployments update to use it.
+You would also have seen in the comparison when reviewing the changes the pull secret being added, along with deployments being updated to use it.